How to Invest in Flexport Stock in 2024

 In May 2023, Shopify sold its logistics unit to Flexport.
 Shopify received a roughly 13% equity interest in Flexport, which brought its total ownership to the "high-teens."

-Additionally, the company also lent Flexport $260 million in the form of a convertible note earlier this year.
+Additionally, the company also lent Flexport $260 million in the form of a convertible note in early 2024.
 This may give Shopify an option to buy more equity at a predetermined price, though the specifics of the deal are not publicly available.

 Flexport began a restructuring process to regain profitability and reshape its business in October 2023.

-Since founder Ryan Peterson returned as CEO in September, he has reduced the workforce by 20% and made changes to the leadership team.
-Peterson is aiming to get back to profitability by the end of 2024.
+Since founder Ryan Peterson returned as CEO in September, he has reduced the workforce by 20%, made changes to the leadership team, and set the goal of reaching profitability by the end of 2024.
+Drastic times call for drastic measures.

 Though Peterson remains committed to taking the company public, his goal for Flexport is to become a “profitable public company that throws off lots of cash that can be a darling of Wall Street."